 JAIST offers a fundamentally bilingual environment.
-About 40% of the students and about 20% of the faculty members are from abroad.
-English is the instruction language of all the doctoral courses and most of the master's courses so that students can obtain their degree without a command of Japanese language.
+About 40% of the students and about 28% of the faculty members are from abroad.
+Many of the doctoral courses and the master's courses are conducted by English so that students can obtain their degree only in English.
 All the important e-mail communication on campus is also available in English.
 The Global Communication Center at JAIST secures the bilingual environment with solid English and Japanese language education programs.